Master's Degree Program

 • Fundamentals in copyright

-• Fundamentals in industrial design
+• Fundamentals in industrial design and trademark

-• Strategies and decision making
+• IP-Strategies and decision making

-• Important agreements– MTAs, CDAs, licensing contracts
+• Rough overview about important agreements- MTAs, CDAs, licensing contracts

 Teaching method